birla/chakra-landing/content/pages/about.md

           intestine.
       - title: Bottom Line?
         description: >
-          Our product, very subtly and simply means – more and easily available Nutrients resulting in improved Immunity and better Health.
+          Our product, very subtly and simply means – more and easily accessible Nutrients resulting in improved Immunity and better Health.